plops/cl-py-generator/example/103_co2_sensor/README.md

 it.
 It has display, battery, USB- and Wifi connectivity, storage, several microprocessors and even some sensors from Bosch (BNO055, BME680).
 The BE680 is a Gas sensor measuring relative humidity, barometric pressure, ambient temperature and gas (VOC).
+The specific CO2 sensor would make a great addition to this sensor board.

 However, connecting the new sensor was more difficult than I first thought, as I didn't immediately find pins that I could use for UART,